ryancdickson/chromerootprogram/policy.md

 Chrome Root Program Participants MUST provide audit reports that:

-- satisfy the requirements in Section 5.1 (“Audit Statement Content”) of the [CCADB Policy](https://www.ccadb.org/policy), and
+- satisfy the requirements in Section 5.1 ("Audit Statement Content") of the [CCADB Policy](https://www.ccadb.org/policy), and
 -  are uploaded to the CCADB within 92 calendar days from the audit period ending date specified in the audit letter.

 ### 5. Reporting and Responding to Incidents

-The failure of a Chrome Root Program Participant to meet the commitments of this policy is considered an incident, as is any other situation that may impact the CA’s integrity, trustworthiness, or compatibility.
+The failure of a Chrome Root Program Participant to meet the commitments of this policy is considered an incident, as is any other situation that may impact the CA's integrity, trustworthiness, or compatibility.

 #### 5.1 Incident Reports